chisophugis/lbd/source/backendstructure.rst

 the instruction has a fixed or a variable stack frame, either the stack pointer
 %a10 or the frame pointer %a14 is used as the base register.
 The offset is computed accordingly.
-Figure 3.9 demonstrates for both cases how a stack slot is addressed.
+:num:`Figure #backendstructure-f9` demonstrates for both cases how a stack slot is addressed.

 If the addressing mode of the affected instruction cannot handle the address because the offset is too large (the offset field has 10 bits for the BO